fustilio/myna-parser-mnast/packages/mnast/README.md

 **Note:** There is also a related package, `myna-parser-ts` (currently unpublished), which includes a rewrite of the tests for the Myna parser.
 However, the core `myna.ts` remains the same as the original by Christopher Diggins.
 This is for improved testing and maintainability, but does not alter the core parsing logic.

+## New in vNext: Fully Generic, Type-Safe API

+- `toMnast` and `fromMnast` are now **fully generic** and type-safe.
+- You can define a grammar-specific node map and get type inference and type guards for your nodes.
+- TypeScript will help you extend and use mnast nodes for your grammar with full safety and autocompletion.

 ## Installation

 ```bash